World Wide Words logo

-Teleplasm is another word for ectoplasm, the supernatural substance that’s said to exude from the body of a medium during a trance.
-This appearance of the word is in Dumbstruck: a Cultural History of Ventriloquism by Steven Connor, published in 2000:
+This is the adjective relating to teleplasm, another word for ectoplasm, the supernatural substance that’s said to exude from the body of a medium during a trance.

 In one remarkable image, the teleplasmic larynx sits on her head like a caul, while a thin but perfectly visible thread runs into her ear; in others the miniature teleplasmic mass rests on her shoulder, connected to her by a thick cable that runs into her nose.